wwylele/3ds-save-tool/DISA.md

 # 3DS Save Format

+**This document is an archived old one.
+Please refer to https://www.3dbrew.org/wiki/DISA_and_DIFF and https://www.3dbrew.org/wiki/Savegames for the newest one.**

 ## Scope of This Documentation
 This documentation describes the format for 3DS normal save contained in cartridge, SD and NAND.
 It does not cover extdata or any other type of saves.